leon554/CanvasKit/readme.md

 }
 ```
-4. Now we can add our animations
+4. Now we can add our animations the first parameter is an array of the start values where out animation will start.
+The second parameter is an array of the end values of our animation with the third parameter specifing what each value represenets such as "scale", "x", "y" and/or "rotation"
 ```typescript
  r1.onClick = () => {
   r1.addAnimation(new Animation([1], [0.8], ["scale"], "linear", 0.1, false))